-Barrick installed nine settlement monitoring monuments on and adjacent to the BCPC borefield.
-The inaugural survey of the monuments was conducted in August 2007.
-Additional surveys have been conducted in April and October 2008, June 2009, March and December 2010, June 2011, and February and August 2012.
+Barrick installed twelve settlement monitoring monuments on and adjacent to the BCPC borefield.
+The inaugural survey of the monuments commenced in August 2007.
+Additional surveys have been conducted in April and October 2008, June 2009, March and December 2010, June 2011, and February, August 2012 and September 2013.
 The monuments have shown no significant trending movement since surveys began.